Maghnie/docs/developers/api-documentation/guides-and-tutorials/setpoints-and-schedules.md

 ```

 {% hint style="warning" %}
 **Interpreting the response:** For unacknowledged setpoint write operations, a _successful response_ \(HTTP 200\) only means that the API accepted the request, i.e., the aedifion.device is correctly configured and the user is authorized for writing to the building.
-There may still happen errors on the side of the aedifion.device that are not reported back to the API.
+There may still be errors on the side of the aedifion.device that are not reported back to the API.
 If a real acknowledgement is required, the user should set `acked = True` or use schedules instead.
 {% endhint %}

-We have now set the desired temperature of to 16.7 °C and the HVAC system will probably start working hard to follow your control input.
+We have now set the desired temperature to 16.7 °C and the HVAC system will probably start working hard to follow your control input.
 Spin up any existing building management system of your choice and check the effect of your actions.

 The written setpoint will remain active until it is cleared or overwritten.
 Since 16.7 °C is pretty cold for an office, we will soon wish to reset this ourselves and let the existing building automation system regain control.
 To this end, we need to write `'null'` to the previously written datapoint and priority.
 Let's do an acknowledged write this time.
 And, let's be more careful and do a `dryrun` first.